Boosting Audio-visual Zero-shot Learning with Large Language Models: Related Works

 \subsection{Audio-visual Zero-shot Learning}

-Parida \textit{et al.}~\cite{CJME} proposed the Audio-Visual Zero-Shot Learning (AVZSL) task and introduced the Coordinated Joint Multimodal Embedding (CJME) model to map video, audio, and text into the same feature space for comparison.
-To ensure proximity between video or audio features and their corresponding class features, the triplet loss was utilized.
-Mazumder \textit{et al.}~\cite{AVGZSLNet} introduced the Audio-Visual Generalized Zero-shot Learning Network (AVGZSLNet) to tackle audio-visual zero-shot learning.
-The AVGZSLNet includes a module that reconstructs text features using visual and audio features.
-The Audio-Visual Cross-Attention (AVCA) framework~\cite{AVCA} is specifically devised to facilitate the exchange of information between video and audio representations.
-This enables informative representations that contribute to achieving state-of-the-art performance in audio-visual zero-shot classification.
-Mercea \textit{et al.}~\cite{TCaF} proposed a multi-modal and Temporal Cross-attention Framework (TCaF).
-Hong \textit{et al.}~\cite{HyperbolicAV} incorporated hyperbolic learning with a hierarchical structure into AVZSL and achieved promising results.
-Different from the above methods, this paper maps audio-visual representations and knowledge representations to the same feature space, and improves the generalization of the model through distribution alignment.
+Parida et al.~\cite{CJME} introduced the Audio-Visual Zero-Shot Learning (AVZSL) task and proposed the Coordinated Joint Multimodal Embedding (CJME) model, which aims to map video, audio, and text into a shared feature space for comparison.
+To ensure that video or audio features are closely aligned with their corresponding class features, the triplet loss was employed.
+This loss function encourages the model to learn a feature representation where instances of the same class are closer to each other than instances of different classes, thereby facilitating the zero-shot learning process.
+Mazumder et al.~\cite{AVGZSLNet} proposed the Audio-Visual Generalized Zero-shot Learning Network (AVGZSLNet) to address the challenges of audio-visual zero-shot learning.
+The AVGZSLNet incorporates a module that reconstructs text features using visual and audio features, which helps bridge the gap between different modalities and improves the model ability to generalize to unseen classes.
+The Audio-Visual Cross-Attention (AVCA) framework~\cite{AVCA} was specifically designed to facilitate the exchange of information between video and audio representations.
+This framework enables the generation of informative representations that contribute to achieving state-of-the-art performance in audio-visual zero-shot classification tasks.
+Mercea et al.~\cite{TCaF} proposed a multi-modal and Temporal Cross-attention Framework (TCaF), which is designed to leverage the temporal dynamics of audio-visual data and the cross-modal relationships between different sensory inputs.
+This framework aims to improve the model ability to understand and interpret complex audio-visual scenes.
+Hong et al.~\cite{HyperbolicAV} introduced a novel approach that incorporates hyperbolic learning with a hierarchical structure into the AVZSL task.
+This approach achieved promising results by leveraging the geometric properties of hyperbolic spaces to model the relationships between different classes and modalities.
+Unlike previous methods, we utilize large language models to generate more detailed event descriptions, which promotes the model understanding of events.
+Specifically, we map audio-visual features and event descriptions to a common space and ensure intra-class compactness of features through alignment loss, and inter-class separability through adaptive margin loss.